oupadhyay/AP-Physics-1/Linear Momentum Homework.md

 #### 33

-> In a ballistic pendulum experiment, projectile 1 results in a maximum height h of the pendulum equal to 2.6 cm.
+> In a ballistic pendulum experiment, projectile 1 results in a maximum height $h_1$ of the pendulum equal to 2.6 cm.
 A second projectile of the same mass causes the pendulum to swing twice as high, $h_2$ = 5.2 cm.
 The second projectile was how many times faster than the first?

 From example 7-9, $\left(\dfrac{mv}{(m + M)}\right)^2 = 2gh$.
 Therefore, to increase the height by a factor of 2, the velocity must be increased by $\boxed{\sqrt2}$.